onap/doc/docs/platform/architecture/index.rst

 implement Closed Control Loop Automation/Control and manage elastic scalability.

-To support and encourage a healthy VNF ecosystem, ONAP provides a set of VNF packaging and validation tools in the VNF Supplier API and Software Development Kit (VNF SDK) and VNF Validation Program (VVP) components.
 Vendors can integrate these tools in their CI/CD environments to package VNFs and upload them to the validation engine.
 Once tested, the VNFs can be onboarded through SDC.
-In addition, the testing capability of VNFSDK is being utilized at the LFN Compliance Verification Program to work towards ensuring a highly consistent approach to VNF verification.
 ONAP supports onboarding of CNFs and PNFs as well.

 The Policy Creation component deals with policies; these are rules, conditions, requirements, constraints, attributes, or needs that must be provided,